rehhouari/exchange/README.md

 #### Input validation with the appropriate errors for all methods is provided to help debug

 #### Any help and contribution is welcome!

-This is my first Go library and I had trouble with JSON parsing (and I still do, didn't use bitly/simplejson to reduce dependencies) Theres a lot of room for improvement
+This is my first Go library and I had trouble with JSON parsing (and I still do, didn't use `bitly/simplejson` to reduce dependencies).
+There's a lot of room for improvement.